Interests: I am an economist working at the University of Oxford. My research interests are the growth and distribution

-The entire online media coverage of OurWorldInData is collected here.
+The entire online media coverage of OurWorldInData – several hundred links – is collected here.

 - Here is my website at the Oxford Martin School.

 - And here is my website at the Institute for New Economic Thinking.

-Consultancy work: In addition I consult institutions such as the World Bank and the Global Fund.
+Consultancy work: I do some some consultancy work.
+Among other institutions I have consulted the World Bank and the Global Fund.

 I publish my work in two ways: through open-access web publications and through academic journals.